ChristopheKanoaMignard/STM32-PidControlledPeltier/README.md

 The microcontroller used for this project was an STM32F429I, the Peltier was a TEC1-12706 and its driver was an L298 dual full-bridge, and the various temperature sensors were hand-made using NTC thermistors in a voltage divider (the same as in my solar cell project: https://github.com/ChristopheKanoaMignard/STM32-SolarCell).

 I sandwiched the Peltier between two heat sinks each with a fan and a thermistor embedded inside the heat sink.
-Each H-bridge can supply $2A$ and the Peltier can handle a max of $6A,$ so we can run them together.
+Each H-bridge can supply $2A$ for a maximum current of $4A$ and the Peltier can handle up to $6A,$ so we can run them together.
 The full-bridge leads were shorted together and routed as in the schematic below.

 ![FullBridgeWiring](https://github.com/user-attachments/assets/284014e7-fa30-48dc-9757-453fe9333bf5)